Fig Leaf Gourd

 Cucurbita ficifolia

-Also known as Malabar gourd, the fruit of this winter squash is found surprisingly often in Britain’s ethnic communities.
+Also known as Malabar gourd, fig leaf gourds are found in a surprising number of Britain’s ethnic communities.
 The Chinese know them as shark fin melon, while the Bangladeshis call them Chinese kadu and eat the young fruit in curries.
-The Spanish make a preserve – called dulce de caballo de angel (angel hair) from the flesh of mature fruit.
+The Spanish make a preserve – called dulce de caballo de angel (angel hair) from the flesh of the mature fruit.

 Approximate number of seed per pack: 10